Specification Mining for Smart Contracts with Trace Slicing and Predicate Abstraction: Contract Specification Mining

 More specifically, we define a \emph{predicate template} as ``$x \bowtie y$'', where $x \in X$ is a parameter, and $y \in X \cup K$ is either a parameter or constant, and $\bowtie$ is an operator from the set $\{\texttt{=}, \texttt{!=}, \texttt{>}, \texttt{<}, \texttt{<=}, \texttt{>=}\}$.
 The template is instantiated on all successful transactions, which are not reverted during executions, and the instances which always hold are kept as predicate candidates for either function pre- or post-conditions.
 The predicates defined over state variables are used in constructing the symbolic states $Q$ in EFSM.

-The inference process is similar to how dynamic invariants are detected in Daikon-like systems~\cite{daikon,Liu2022IAD} through a set of predefined invariant templates.
+The inference process is similar to how dynamic invariants are detected in Daikon-like systems~\cite{daikon} through a set of predefined invariant templates.
 However, smart contracts are usually writting in Turing-complete programming languages such as Solidity, supporting complex data structures including array, mapping and custom struct.
-Therefore, we extended our previous invariant detection work~\cite{Liu2022IAD} and built a new tool called InvCon+~\cite{liu2024automated, InvConPlus} to perform our invariant inference.
-InvCon+ presents two distinct advantages.
-Firstly, it excels in the efficient processing of online execution traces extracted directly from contract transactions, avoiding the need to dump all execution traces for offline invariant detection.
-This not only results in significant storage savings but also renders the method highly adaptable to evolving transaction histories.
-Secondly, InvCon+ leverages established smart contract analysis tools like Slither~\cite{feist2019slither} to filter out irrelevant invariants through rigorous program dependency analysis.
-This strategic integration with existing tools contributes to the method's precision and efficiency by focusing on pertinent invariants, thereby optimizing the overall performance of InvCon+ in smart contract analysis.
+Thus, we built our invariant inference on a tool called InvCon+~\cite{liu2024automated,Liu2022IAD} capable of invariant detection for smart contracts.